 Retamar is one of the coastal suburban towns of the city of Almería.
-With easy access to the airport and ample holiday apartments, it provides visitors from Spain and further afield with an ideal base from which to explore the Almerian cost.
+With easy access to the airport and ample holiday apartments, it provides visitors from Spain and further afield with an ideal base from which to explore the Almerian cost or visit the city.
 The town has around 7,000 inhabitants.

 The neighbourhood of Retamar has existed for just over 30 years.
 Until October 2004, Retamar, like neighboring Costacabana, was a private urbanization with properties unfinished by developers.
 Its operation was regulated by a Conservation Entity that went bankrupt more than 10 years ago, leaving the neighborhood without maintenance and with serious deficiencies.
 From this point, various associations began to pressure the Town Hall to correct these problems, however, there was no budget for its maintenance.
 Despite this, residents still had to pay municipal taxes.